Who’s Doing Instructional Guitar Videos Right?

 Note: I’d have to say Nate’s production values for GuitarLessons.com are about as good as you will ever see.
 Absolute top marks on all fronts.

 At just over 11 minutes, this particular video boasts over 2,300,000 views and counting.
 I’m sure the name “Guitar Lessons” has something to do with it’s popularity – smart.

-If you do take the time to check out more of Nate’s great videos, you’ll also find more advanced instructional guitar videos with explanations on important fundamental concepts, plus a basic sheet music explainer.
+Take the time to check out more of Nate’s great videos.
+You’ll find more advanced instructional guitar videos with explanations on important fundamental concepts.
+Plus a basic sheet music explainer.

 Overall, an excellent bang for your imaginary buck.

 Play TEN Guitar Songs With Two EASY Chords | Beginners First Guitar Lesson

 From Andy Crowley of Andy Guitar fame.

 Ten songs?
 Two chords?
 I’d call that a good deal if I was just starting out.
 This video has a running time of over 16 minutes and over 10,000,000 views.
 Maybe that’s the key this video’s popularity.